isabelle-prover/isabelle-prover.github.io/courses.md

    aimed at mathematicians who would like to use it for the formalization of mathematical results.

+ - [Modular Proofs in Isabelle/HOL](https://cledmonds.github.io/mgs2025/), Chelsea Edmonds, 4 lectures, 4 excersize sessions

+   An introduction to proving with Isabelle/HOL especially focused on using locales to keep theories modular, and program verification mostly following the Concrete Semantics book.

  - [A Gentle Introduction to Isabelle and Isabelle/HOL](https://raw.githubusercontent.com/gteege/gentle-isabelle/refs/heads/main/man-isabelle.pdf), Gunnar Tege, Book

    This is a "gentle", practical introduction for complete beginners assuming only